Coming to’ a nuisance is no defence

 This is the fourth in a short series of posts considering the consequences of the judgment of Leggatt JSC in Fearn v.
 Tate Gallery Trustees [2023] UKSC 4 [2023] 1 WLR 339, setting out what he described as a set of applicable principles relevant to the assessment of private nuisance.

-Post (1) was a historical examination of relevant case law which showed that the contemporary notion of the “threshold” test is not lower than the test which was applied when it was first established in Walter v.
+Post (1) [LINK] was a historical examination of relevant case law which showed that the contemporary notion of the “threshold” test is not lower than the test which was applied when it was first established in Walter v.
 Selfe (1851).
-Post (2) explains that whilst the “threshold” test is an objective one, it is also adapted by judges to reflect individual reactions to different nuisances.
-Post (3) was concerned to find what the limits may be to the scope of the tort of private nuisance: nuisance has been described as Protean because like the god of that name it is constantly changing shape and form.
+Post (2) [LINK] showed that the “threshold” may be an objective one, but it is also adapted by judges to reflect individual tolerances.
+Post (3) [LINK] was concerned to find what the limits may be to the scope of the tort of private nuisance: nuisance has been described as Protean because like the god of that name it is constantly changing shape and form.

 One of the first things that judges are inclined to do if they are not familiar with private nuisance is to ask whether the person alleged to be causing the nuisance was there before the person who complained of the nuisance.
 If the person who is carrying out the activities said to be causing the nuisance was doing so before the arrival of the complainant, then it is colloquially said that the complainant “came to” the nuisance.